 The successful proposal will contain a statement of the purpose of the written examination and simulator evaluation.
-The written examination and simulator evaluation developed and administered must be supported by evidence of validity.
+The simulator evaluation developed and administered must be supported by evidence of reliability and validity.

-The successful proposal will describe what standards, methods of validity and industrial organizational psychology will support the validity of the written examination and simulator evaluation developed.
+The successful proposal will describe what standards, methods of validity and industrial organizational psychology will support the validity of the simulator evaluation.